yarml/HeliumOS/README.md

 The sources come with a build system written in [make](Check [buildsys/]) to automate all the steps necessary for the build.

-Building HeliumOS is as simple as following 2 steps:
+Building HeliumOS is as simple as following 3 steps:
+* Run just `make` to initialize the build system.
+It will simply say "Nothing to be done for 'nothing'"
 * Installing dependencies, either by executing `sudo make dep`, or if your distrubution is not supported(that is anything other than Arch & Manjaro), then check [dependencies].